 The following pages give instructions on how to check proper seat belt fit, what kind of booster seat to use if one is needed, and important precautions for children who must sit in the front seat.
 Allowing a larger child to sit improperly in the front seat can result in injury or death if the airbags inflate.

-If a larger child must sit in front, they should move the seat as far back as possible and wear their seat belt properly.
+If a larger child must sit in front, make sure the child moves the seat as far back as possible and wears the seat belt properly.